ve3wmb/OrionWspr/README.md

 Changelog :

+v0.10a - added "QRM avoidance" feature which applies a random frequency offset in the range of 0 to 180 Hz to the base (bottom + 10 hz) transmit frequency for that transmit cycle.
+Also added the capability disable this feature via the Orion Serial Monitor for testing purposes.
+Minor changes made to add some preliminary data structures to support further telemetry data.

 v0.09a - added two additonal states WAIT_TELEMETRY_ST and TELEMETRY_ST and associated events and actions (see State Machine Diagram for details).
 Added support for the calculation of 6 character GRID